uwhackweek/hackweeks-as-a-service/_sources/services.md

 **Project Team Lead**
 ^^^^^^^^^^^^^^

-The Project Team Lead guides the project work and helps to ensure everyone in the team is engaged.
+Each project will have a Project Team Lead who guides the project work and helps to ensure everyone in the team is engaged.

 ---
 :column: col-lg-6 col-md-6 col-sm-12 col-xs-12 p-2